 - You will receive an email from the Academic Advising Center with instructions regarding two advising appointments.
 You will need to meet with your major/department advisor and an Academic Advising Center advisor.

-- Attached to the email will be a Major Advisor Meeting form which you will need to print and have your major/department advisor fill out with you in an appointment.
+- Attached to the email will be a Probation Major Meeting Form which you will need to print and have your major/department advisor fill out with you in an appointment.

 - Bring the completed form to an advising appointment with an Academic Advising Center advisor.
 Both meetings need to happen to have the hold removed.